 - 7- Customer outreach is better when bots write the first reply.
 For example, while reaching out to SMEs, you can send automated emails and chatbots can respond immediately to leads.
 Reduction in response times is one of the biggest boosts to conversion as demonstrated by this study

 - 8- Lead nurturing: Communicating with customers at every stage of the sales funnel, helping them get more informed about your services and products.
 Bots listen to the needs of customers and provide the information and answers they need.
+If you are wondering how to build a lead generation funnel with chatbots, Natasha Takahashi, CMO of School of Bots, is explaining the framework on the below video:

 - 9- Keeping the pulse of your employees has never been easier.
 Integrate chatbots like Polly into your collaboration environment like Slack to monitor their satisfaction and productivity.

 - 10- Answering common HR-related questions is time consuming and boring for employees but an ideal job for chatbots.
+Below image is an example of an HR chatbot demo where an employee is asking his available leave days to the bot.

 - 11- Completing transactional HR services: Most employees have a hard time remembering where they need to fill in their absences and vacations.
 Especially new joiners are clueless about such things.
 A cool solution is to stop recording absences altogether.
 A slightly less cool solution is to roll out an HR chatbot on the common chat platforms for such questions